NovelPad

 If you don’t love the idea of having writing partners, you can also ask a friend or a significant other to be your accountability buddy.

-Writing can be lonely work, and having someone in your life who’s excited to read what you’re creating will keep you excited to write.
+Writing can be lonely work, and having someone in your life who’s excited to read what you’re creating can keep you excited to write.

 4. Use website blockers or timers